R v Strachan: Background

 Joseph Strachan was under investigation by the Royal Canadian Mounted Police for drug related offences.
 A warrant was obtained under section 10(2) of the Narcotic Control Act to search his apartment.
 The police arrive at his apartment and found him with two other men, along with a substantial amount of drugs and money.
 All three men were arrested and read their rights.
 Upon arrest the officer in charge denied Strachan's attempt to use the phone to contact a lawyer on the basis that he still needed to get "matters under control".
 The officer later testified at trial that he intended to first question the suspects and find guns that were suspected of being there before he would allow them to call a lawyer.
 Strachan was finally allowed to contact his lawyer from the police station an hour and forty minutes after the arrest.

 At trial, it was held that Strachan's right to counsel, under section 10(b) of the Charter, was violated, that the evidence must be excluded under section 24(2) of the Charter, and that Strachan be acquitted.

 On appeal, it was held that Strachan's right to counsel was violated but the evidence should not be excluded as there was no causal connection between the violation and evidence collected.
 A new trial was ordered.

 The issue before the Supreme Court was whether there was a violation of Strachan's right against unreasonable search and seizure under section 8 of the Charter and whether the evidence should be excluded under section 24(2) of the Charter.

 Reasons of the court

 Chief Justice Dickson, writing for the majority of the Court, held that there was no violation of section 8 and the evidence should not be excluded under section 24(2) of the Charter.

-Justice Lamer wrote his own separate concurring opinion.
+Justice Lamer wrote his own separate concurring reasons.

-Justice Wilson wrote her an opinion finding that there was a violation of section 8 but agreed with the rest of the Court that the evidence should not be excluded under section 24(2).
+Justice Wilson wrote separate reasons finding that there was a violation of section 8 but agreed with the rest of the Court that the evidence should not be excluded under section 24(2).